renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/selectcolumns.md

 - Data: dataset with columns as set in the widget

 The **Select Columns** widget is used to manually compose your [data domain](https://en.wikipedia.org/wiki/Data_domain).
 The user can decide which attributes will be used and how.
-Orange distinguishes between ordinary attributes, (optional) class attributes and meta attributes.
+Arithmos distinguishes between ordinary attributes, (optional) class attributes and meta attributes.
 For instance, for building a classification model, the domain would be composed of a set of attributes and a discrete class attribute.
 Meta attributes are not used in modeling, but several widgets can use them as instance labels.

-Orange attributes have a type and are either discrete, continuous or a character string.
+Arithmos attributes have a type and are either discrete, continuous or a character string.
 The attribute type is marked with a symbol appearing before the name of the attribute (D, C, S, respectively).

 ![](images/SelectColumns-stamped.png)